DeveloperNoShinigami/Eidolon-Unchained/docs/TASK_SYSTEM_TEMPLATES.md

-# Task System Templates
+# Fate System Templates

-This document defines the templated, flexible task system that can be applied to any deity in Eidolon Unchained.
+This document defines the templated, flexible fate (task) system that can be applied to any deity in Eidolon Unchained.

+Note on naming and status
+- Player-facing term is Fate.
+Internal code still uses some Task class/field names for compatibility (e.g., task_config, TaskTemplate), but commands, UI text, and docs refer to Fates.
+- The deity-level field task_config.task_assignment_behavior.*is applied at runtime as an offer/accept flow*.
+Fates are never forced on the player.
+When conditions are met (probability, reputation, cooldown), the deity will OFFER a fate during conversation; the fate is only ASSIGNED if the player explicitly accepts.
+- See also: docs/NATURAL_LANGUAGE_TRIGGERS.md for pre-AI message triggers (offer_fate, run_commands, send_message).

+## Runtime Offer/Accept Behavior

+- Consent-based flow: deities offer a fate; players must accept with a short affirmative to receive it.
+No silent or forced assignments.
+- Acceptance keywords: "yes", "sure", "accept", "okay", "ok", "yep", "y".
+Decline keywords: "no", "nope", "decline", "not now", "later", "n".
+- Explicit ask: if a player asks for a "task/quest/fate/job/mission", the deity attempts to offer one immediately (still requires acceptance).
+This bypasses probability checks but still honors gating and cooldowns.
+- Probability and reputation: offers respect `auto_assign_probability` (0.0–1.0) and minimum reputation guard `min_reputation_for_auto_assign` from `task_assignment_behavior`.
+- Cooldown: per-deity cooldown between offers is enforced via `cooldown_between_assignments_hours`.
+- Gating: only eligible fates are offered.
+Eligibility checks include:
+  - `progression_tier` stage ID (with special value `none` to bypass tier requirements)
+  - `ai_assignment_context` rules (e.g., `min_reputation`, `required_dimension`, `required_items`)
+  - Avoid duplicates (no offering already-active fates)
+  - Respect `max_active_tasks` from `task_config`

+Implementation note: Offer state and per-deity cooldowns are persisted in the player context to prevent spam and survive reconnects.

 ## Core Template Structure

-### Task Configuration Template
+### Deity Fate Configuration Template (task_config)
 ```json
 {
   "task_config": {